cc-api/cc-trusted-vmsdk/src/rust/README.md

-# Rust SDK for CC Trusted API in Confidential VM
+# Rust SDK for Evidence API in Confidential VM

-This is the Rust version of our VM SDK to help you using the CC Trusted API in your Rust programs.
+This is the Rust version of our VM SDK to help you using the Evidence API in your Rust programs.
 The sub folder "cctrusted_vm" include all the source code for the VMSDK.
 The sub folder "sample" includes some commandline examples for your reference.

 # Run CLI Samples